 - On February 24, 2021, the PSC of DC approved Washington Gas' settlement agreement in its recent rate case, reflecting a base rate increase of approximately US\$20 million effective April 1, 2021. - On April 9, 2021, the PSC of MD issued a Final Order affirming the PULJ in Washington Gas' recent rate case, reflecting a base rate increase of approximately US\$13 million effective on March 26, 2021.
-See "Business of the Corporation - Utilities Business - Washington Gas - Recent Material Regulatory Developments and Approvals". - On July 1, 2021, SEMCO submitted its 2022-2023 EWRP plan, a form of energy efficiency program for its customers, for approval by the MPSC.
-SEMCO proposes to spend approximately US\$30 million on energy waste reduction over 2022 and 2023 to achieve a combined first year energy savings goal of approximately 10.1 million therms.
-On April 25, 2022, the MPSC approved the EWRP plan.
-See "Business of the Corporation Utilities Business SEMCO Energy Recent Material Regulatory Developments and Approvals". - On September 15, 2021, the PSC of DC issued an Order directing Washington Gas to submit a corrective action plan to bring Washington Gas into compliance with the NGQSS regarding call response time standards.
-Washington Gas was in compliance with the call answering and call abandonment NGQSS service metrics in January 2022, and expects to maintain NGQSS levels for these metrics going forward.
-Pursuant to a further Order issued by the PSC of DC on February 10, 2022, Washington Gas will not resume disconnections until authorized by the PSC of DC.
-On April 22, 2022, the PSC of DC approved Washington Gas' petition to resume disconnections.
-See "Business of the Corporation - Utilities Business - Washington Gas - Recent Material Regulatory Developments and Approvals". - On September 30, 2021, the MD OPC filed a motion to establish a corrective action plan and impose civil penalties or, alternatively, to order Washington Gas to show cause why the Commission should not impose civil penalties in regards to violation of Condition 11, relating to customer service requirements, of the PSC of MD Order in the Washington Gas Merger proceeding with AltaGas.
-On October 15, 2021, the PSC of MD issued a show cause order directing Washington Gas to respond to the MD OPC motion.
-Washington Gas filed its reply to the MD OPC motion on October 22, 2021.
-On December 23, 2021, the PSC of MD accepted Washington Gas' proposed corrective action plan with modifications.
+See "Business of the Corporation Utilities Business Washington Gas Recent Material Regulatory Developments and Approvals". - On July 1, 2021, SEMCO Energy submitted its 2022-2023 EWRP plan, a form of energy efficiency program for its customers, for approval by the MPSC.
+SEMCO Energy proposed to spend approximately US\$30 million on energy waste reduction over 2022 and 2023 to achieve a combined first year energy savings goal of approximately 10.1 million therms.
+On April 25, 2022, the MPSC approved the EWRP plan. - On September 15, 2021, the PSC of DC issued an Order directing Washington Gas to submit a corrective action plan to bring Washington Gas into compliance with the NGQSS regarding call response time standards.
+Washington Gas was in compliance with the call answering and call abandonment NGQSS service metrics as of January 2022, and expects to maintain NGQSS levels for these metrics going forward. - On September 30, 2021, the MD OPC filed a motion to establish a corrective action plan and impose civil penalties or, alternatively, to order Washington Gas to show cause why the Commission should not impose civil penalties in regards to violation of Condition 11, relating to customer service requirements, of the PSC of MD Order in the Washington Gas Merger proceeding with AltaGas.
 On March 17, 2022, the PSC of MD issued an Order imposing a civil penalty of approximately US\$1.1 million on Washington Gas, which was paid in full on March 31, 2022.
-On September 2, 2022, Washington Gas filed a request with the PSC of MD seeking permission to resume collections, late fees and terminations.
+On March 27, 2023, Washington Gas filed with the PSC of MD a Joint Motion for Approval of a Revised Corrective Action Plan.
+On April 6, 2023, the PSC of MD approved the Plan, which allows for dunning activities and late fee assessments to recommence in Maryland.
 See "Business of the Corporation Utilities Business Washington Gas Recent Material Regulatory Developments and Approvals". - On December 1, 2021, Washington Gas filed its proposed amendment for the 2023 to 2027 SAVE program, proposing to invest approximately US\$889 million from 2023 to 2027 to replace higher risk pipeline and facilities in Virginia.
-On May 26, 2022, the SCC of VA approved the proposed amendment with a total five-year spending cap of approximately US\$878 million, which may be exceeded by up to 5 percent.
-See "Business of the Corporation Utilities Business Washington Gas Recent Material Regulatory Developments and Approvals".
+On May 26, 2022, the SCC of VA approved the proposed amendment with a total five-year spending cap of approximately US\$878 million, which may be exceeded by up to 5 percent. - On December 17, 2021, Washington Gas filed a proposed amendment for its CARE Plan for the period from May 2022 to April 2025, proposing to continue and expand its portfolio of energy efficiency programs to Virginia customers with a total three-year budget of approximately US\$12 million.
+On April 13, 2022, the SCC of VA approved the proposed US\$12 million CARE Plan for residential and commercial customers for the three year period beginning May 1, 2022.